wsdookadr/fieldtop/README.md

 | community.posts.text  |               |  100% |

 This would tell you a couple of things at a glance:
-...Your user IDs use 30% of the available range.
+* Your user IDs use 30% of the available range.
 Depending on how long the project has been running, this can be ok or could mean your field is in danger of overflowing at some point.
-...Some user names already use the maximum length.
+* Some user names already use the maximum length.
 This is probably ok if your database design is in sync with your application.
-...The negative values in the user karma column are already pretty big.
+* The negative values in the user karma column are already pretty big.
 Maybe you did not expect that people aquire negative karma so fast?

 Use-case
 ----------------